OpenAgricultureFoundation/flavor-data/README.md

 we're manipulating environments and measuring the effects of those manipulations on flavor molecules.

 These data files are measurements of volatile molecules as collected, measured, and identified by headspace-solid phase microextraction-gas chromatography-mass spectrometry (HS-SPME-GC-MS, or GC-MS for short).
 Individual data files contain raw relative abundances of each measured molecule, which is correlated, but not equivalent to, concentration in plant tissue.
-The sample masses and treatment conditions are in the ["Master list of data files" sheet] (https://github.com/OpenAgInitiative/flavor-data/blob/master/Master%20List%20of%20Data%20Files.xlsx).
+The sample masses and treatment conditions are in the "Master list of data files" sheet: https://github.com/OpenAgInitiative/flavor-data/blob/master/Master%20List%20of%20Data%20Files.xlsx.

 ----------